 The study of the chemical interaction between the geo-sphere, the atmosphere, the hydrosphere, and the biosphere, and the impact of the current state of technology on the environment.
-The unit includes discussions on current issues and concerns about chemical pollution with emphasis on its sources, effects, reactions,
+The unit includes discussions on current issues and concerns about chemical pollution with emphasis on its sources, effects, reactions, interactions and controls.
+Prerequisite CHEM1150 Foundation Chemistry B

-CHEM4350 Physical Chemistry [PNGNQF Level 7] (15
+CHEM4350 Physical Chemistry [PNGNQF Level 7] (15)